-To secure the Pi, you should either set a password (using sudo raspi-config above, or with sudo passwd), or disable password login completely.
-If you want to disable password login (so you can only log in with your ssh key), open the sshd\config file in nano text editor on the Pi as follows sudo nano /etc/ssh/sshd\config to
+- 1. Setting a password: - a) use sudo raspi-config as described above, or - b) sudo passwd - 2.
+Disabling password login completely.
+In this case, you can ONLY log in with your SSH key.
+Be careful here. - a) Open the sshd config file in nano text editor on the Pi as follows sudo nano /etc/ssh/sshd config to